motm-therapy/website/docs/appointments.md

 - Must have requested a session appointment, (not a consultation), via call, email, or client portal
 - Must have completed and submitted initial intake paperwork
-- Must have received notification from our electronic scheduling system of first session appointment, (not a consultation)
+- Must have received notification from the practice's electronic scheduling system of first session appointment, (not a consultation)

 ## Existing Clients